jdeluyck/kcoreorg-website/_posts/2011/2011-12-17-mounting-box-net-with-webdav-under-linux.md

 > `https://www.box.net/dav <email address used in account> <password>`

 Next, edit the `/etc/davfs2/davfs2.conf` file, to disable locking.
-It doesn&#8217;t really support it, and causes input/output errors when trying to write anything to the filesystem.
+It doesn't really support it, and causes input/output errors when trying to write anything to the filesystem.
 To this file you should add the entry

 > `use_locks   0`